 Administered By: MDEC, Cradle, MOSTI

-Best For: Early-stage startups, R&D collaborations
+Best For: Early‑stage startups, R&D partnerships

 Application Cycle: Twice yearly (April and October)